-Keeping a daily journal has allowed me to declutter my mind and work toward creating a better outlook on the day to day.
+Experts told Shop TODAY that keeping a daily journal is a good way to declutter your mind and reduce screen time in the morning, or before bedtime.
 In fact, social psychologist Dr. James W. Pennebaker found that writing about your emotions can help reduce stress.

+Channel your inner Betty Crocker and discover a passion for baking.
 If deciding what to make puts a lot of pressure on your shoulders, there are plenty of ways to get recipes and ingredients shipped right to your door.
 This Mix Box from Homemade Bakers delivers the ingredients and the "how-to" on a monthly basis, so you'll always have treats to bake and enjoy.

-Investing in my skin care routine
+Investing in a skin care routine

 Breaking a sweat